DK Havenergi

 Havne

-Thursday was a significant day in Hirtshals with visitors from Austria and Germany.
-The Austrian finance minister, Magnus Brunner, had expressed a special desire to visit the northern Jutland city, which is dedicated to becoming a central location in Denmark for CO2 shipping for storage in depleted oil and gas reservoirs in the North Sea.
+Thursday was a significant day in Hirtshals with visits from Austria and Germany.
+The Austrian Finance Minister, Magnus Brunner, had expressed a special desire to visit the North Jutland town, which is dedicated to becoming a central location in Denmark for CO2 shipping for storage in depleted oil and gas reservoirs in the North Sea.
 At the development company Green Port North, which focuses on new green energy solutions and sustainability for the Port of Hirtshals, there was great satisfaction with the visit, which also included German parliamentarian Oliver Grundmann.

-- We are honored to have been hosts when the minister and his team chose to spend a whole day in Hirtshals," says Steen Harding Hintze, CEO of Green Port North, and adds about the Austrian finance minister:
+- We are honored to have been hosts, as the minister and his team chose to spend a whole day in Hirtshals," says Steen Harding Hintze, CEO of Green Port North, and adds about the Austrian Minister of Finance:

-- The minister is also responsible for the remit of the underground, and faces the challenge of dealing with CO2 emissions.
+- The minister is also responsible for the subsoil sector, and is faced with the challenge of handling CO2 emissions.

 Great potential